alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/05_false_anchor_conditions.md

 If the project does not appear on the official Confirmed Anchors page, the claim is unconfirmed.

-If the project appears under a different project name, creator name, controlled project URL, Anchor ID, source-line, or confirmation status, the claim is unconfirmed.
+If the project appears under a different project name, contact name, controlled project URL, Anchor ID, source-line, or confirmation status, the claim is unconfirmed.

 No official confirmation record means no confirmed anchor.